stsrc/reminder/README.md

-Linux module, as name suggests, which will remind of something on kernel reboot/shutdown.
-Message will be set by userspace program.
+# Reminder - Linux module

+Module which presents some message on time of kernel reboot or shutdown.
+Message can be entered in time of module insertion or later, by writing string to device node from user space.